dziabak/devjobs-web-app/README.md

 ### Project features

-- **Filter Functionality**: Users can filter jobs on the index page based on title, location, and job type (full-time position).
+- **Filter functionality**: Users can filter jobs on the index page based on title, location, and job type (full-time position).
 - **Search results with SearchParams**: Search results can be accessed using the custom link with the selected SearchParams.
 - **Data fetched from Firebase**: I've uploaded the data provided by the challenge to my Firebase account in order to have more control over the data and data fetching.
-- **Job Details**: Clicking on a job allows users to view more information and apply for the job.
+- **Job details**: Clicking on a job allows users to view more information and apply for the job.
-- **Responsive Design**: The application provides an optimal layout for different screen sizes, ensuring a seamless user experience.
+- **Responsive design**: The application provides an optimal layout for different screen sizes, ensuring a seamless user experience.
-- **Interactive Elements**: Hover states have been implemented for all interactive elements throughout the site.
+- **Interactive elements**: Hover states have been implemented for all interactive elements throughout the site.

 ### Links